Man shot and killed in Hazelwood Central High School parking lot

-ST. LOUIS COUNTY – St. Louis County detectives are investigating a homicide in the 15800 block of New Halls Ferry Road in north county.
-Police say a man was fatally shot.
+ST. LOUIS COUNTY, Mo. – St. Louis County homicide detectives are investigating a murder outside Hazelwood Central High School.

-Police say the victim is not a student and the shooting does not appear to be related to the school in any way.
+Police said the victim is not a student and the shooting does not appear to be related to the school in any way.

 This investigation is ongoing.
 Additional information will be disseminated as it becomes available.